LyonSyonII/Polyglot/README.md

     print(a)
     // Output: 5

-You can operate inside the print argument (useful for concatenating strings).
+You can interpolate strings inside the print function.

     var a = 5
-    print("a is equal to" + a)
+    print("a is equal to {a}")
     // Output: "a is equal to 5"

+It is also possible to print a newline at the end of the message with `println`

+    println("printing with endline")
+    // Output: "printing with endline\n"

 #### Dbg
 You can use it to quickly debug some variable.